 If you live in a dark apartment or do not have the patience to take care of a living thing, decorating with fake plants is A-OK in our book if you use artificial greenery that looks somewhat real in your home.
-In this living room, Ashley, the midster behind Lazy Daisy Jones combined a faux tree that came in a cute, metal bucket with a couple of real houseplants.Continue to 10 of 27 below.
+In this living room, Ashley, the mind behind Lazy Daisy Jones combined a faux tree that came in a cute, metal bucket with a couple of real houseplants.Continue to 9 of 26 below.

 Stems and Leaves

-A few leafy stems or branches will bring a pinch of mother nature indoors.
-Interior plant designer Lisa Muñoz from Leaf and June prefers to use clear, glass vases to display fresh cut greenery.Continue to 12 of 27 below.
+A few leafy stems or branches will bring a pinch of Mother Nature indoors.
+Interior plant designer Lisa Muñoz from Leaf and June prefers to use clear, glass vases to display fresh cut greenery.Continue to 11 of 26 below.

 Trailing fishhook plants, which are reasonably easy to grow, liven up a white bathroom by Beth Kooby Design.
-To keep these succulents happy, place in a bright spot with indirect sunlight and plant in a pot with drainage so their roots can quickly dry after watering.Continue to 14 of 27 below.
+To keep these succulents happy, place them in a bright spot with indirect sunlight and plant them in a pot with drainage so their roots can quickly dry after watering.Continue to 13 of 26 below.

 Bring Geraniums Indoors

 Geraniums are a favorite outdoor garden plant.
 But with a little watering and lots of sunlight, they can thrive indoors too.
 We think they are the best bet if you are looking for greenery with beautiful blooms.
 Shown in this apartment from Fantastic Frank is a type of geranium called Allure Light Pink.
-Another good to know, other varieties can fill your home with a lovely scent.
-Examples include the leafy lemon balm or peppermint geranium.Continue to 19 of 27 below.
+Also good to know is that other varieties can fill your home with a lovely scent.
+Examples include the leafy lemon balm or peppermint geranium.Continue to 18 of 26 below.

 Safe Plants for Cats

 Many cat owners deny themselves the joy that comes with indoor greenery because they are safeguarding their pets.
-If you count yourself among them, here is some good news: Air plants are safe for cats to chew.
+If you count yourself among them, here is some good news: air plants are safe for cats to chew.
 But if you want to keep these plants out of your kitty's reach, this DIY from Anna at Don't Cramp My Style will keep your air plants safe.
-She whipped up the geometric wall planters shown using air-hardening clay.Continue to 20 of 27 below.
+She whipped up the geometric wall planters shown using air-hardening clay.Continue to 19 of 26 below.

 How to Hang a Staghorn Fern

 Plants can help you get over the blues—for real.
-And thankfully this eight-step tutorial by The Fresh Exchange makes adding something green and leafy to your home during those chilly months a cinch.
+And thankfully an eight-step tutorial by The Fresh Exchange makes adding something green and leafy to your home during those chilly months a cinch.
 The project shares how to mount a staghorn fern to any wall in your home that receives moderate sunlight.
-FYI, to keep this plant happy you will need to cover the roots with organic matter like peat or compost soil.Continue to 22 of 27 below.
+FYI, to keep this plant happy you will need to cover the roots with organic matter like peat or compost soil.Continue to 21 of 26 below.

 Mix Artificial Plants with Living Ones